cloneable/stc/README.md

    The commit where the branch starts.
 Created when a branch is created.
 Updated after a rebase.
 Deleted when the branch is deleted.

+*  `refs/stacker/remote/<branchname>`

+   The commit where the remote branch head is expected to be.
+Created when a branch is pushed for the first time.
+Updated after a push.
+Deleted when the branch is deleted.

 Stacker does not update/delete any refs outside `refs/stacker/`.

 ## Used Git Commands